prasadmallampati/FileHandling_in_python/README.md

 't': Text mode - Opens a file in text mode.
 This is the default mode if none is specified.
 It can also be used in conjunction with other modes (e.g., 'rt', 'wt', 'at').

 '+': Update mode - Opens a file for updating (both reading and writing).
 It is used in conjunction with other modes (e.g., 'r+', 'w+', 'a+').

+Methods

+Reading a File

+Writing to a File

+Closing a File

+Handling Exceptions When Closing a File